dataforgoodfr/batch8_accurolab/README.md

 # batch8_accurolab

-All the code is https://github.com/Accuro-Lab/Data-ML
+All the code is at https://github.com/Accuro-Lab/Data-ML